University of Texas at Dallas: Activities

-The University of Texas at Dallas has 300+ registered campus organizations and 26 national Greek-letter fraternities and sororities.
-UTD's 89000 sqft Activity Center contains a fitness center, racquetball courts, squash courts, basketball courts, a multi-purpose room, and indoor swimming pool.
+The University of Texas at Dallas has 300+ registered campus organizations, including fraternities and sororities.
+Traditional athletic sports are not a major focus of the institution.

+UTD's 89000 sqft Activity Center includes a fitness center, basketball courts, a multi-purpose room, and an indoor swimming pool.
 Also available are sand volleyball courts, soccer fields, tennis courts, softball fields, baseball fields and a disc golf course.
-Campus culture is generally more academically inclined compared to other major Texas universities, as traditional athletic sports are not a major focus of the institution.

 Recreation and education teams

 Chess

 The internationally ranked UT Dallas chess team was launched in 1996 under the direction of two-time president of the U.S. Chess Federation, Timothy Redman.
 The university recruits worldwide for its chess team and 24 Grandmasters and International Masters have played for UT Dallas from 1996 to 2018.
 The UTD chess team has won or tied for first place in the Pan-American Intercollegiate Chess Championship more than 10 times since 2000.
-As a result of the program's success, human-sized chess boards were installed in the campus' Mall.
+As a result of the program's success, four human-sized chess boards were installed in the campus' Mall, now referred to as "Chess Plaza."
 The university offers chess scholarships to qualified student players and several full four-year tuition tournament-based scholarships.